evennia/evennia/docs/source/Components/EvEditor.md

     <txt> - longer string, usually not needed to be enclosed in quotes.
 ```

-## The EvEditor to edit code
+### The EvEditor to edit code

 The `EvEditor` is also used to edit some Python code in Evennia.
-The `@py` command supports an
-`/edit` switch that will open the EvEditor in code mode.
-This mode isn't significantly different
-from the standard one, except it handles automatic indentation of blocks and a few options to
-control this behavior.
+The `py` command supports an `/edit` switch that will open the EvEditor in code mode.
+This mode isn't significantly different from the standard one, except it handles automatic indentation of blocks and a few options to control this behavior.

 - `:<` to remove a level of indentation for the future lines.
 - `:+` to add a level of indentation for the future lines.
 - `:=` to disable automatic indentation altogether.

 Automatic indentation is there to make code editing more simple.
-Python needs correct indentation,
-not as an aesthetic addition, but as a requirement to determine beginning and ending of blocks.
-The
-EvEditor will try to guess the next level of indentation.
-If you type a block "if", for instance,
-the EvEditor will propose you an additional level of indentation at the next line.
-This feature
-cannot be perfect, however, and sometimes, you will have to use the above options to handle
+Python needs correct indentation, not as an aesthetic addition, but as a requirement to determine beginning and ending of blocks.
+The EvEditor will try to guess the next level of indentation.
+If you type a block "if", for instance, the EvEditor will propose you an additional level of indentation at the next line.
+This feature cannot be perfect, however, and sometimes, you will have to use the above options to handle indentation.
-indentation.

 `:=` can be used to turn automatic indentation off completely.
 This can be very useful when trying
 to paste several lines of code that are already correctly indented, for instance.

 To see the EvEditor in code mode, you can use the `@py/edit` command.
-Type in your code (on one or
+Type in your code (on one or several lines).
-several lines).
 You can then use the `:w` option (save without quitting) and the code you have
 typed will be executed.
 The `:!` will do the same thing.
 Executing code while not closing the
 editor can be useful if you want to test the code you have typed but add new lines after your test.